On "Correct" Philosophies

-The question is, thereby, is such an ideal philosophy possible to be invented, i.e, to invent a philosophy that shall follow all of these conditions optimally, with minimal flaws that shall make it vulnerable to criticism?
-It’s important to make sure to be able to identify between a philosophy of such kind, and between a philosophy that is presented to you to be ideal.
-When a philosophy is presented to be supreme above other philosophies, criticism is highly advised, or else you may be vulnerable to being brainwashed, deceived, and manipulated.
+The question is, is it possible to invent such an ideal philosophy?
+That is, a philosophy that meets all of these conditions optimally, with minimal flaws that would make it vulnerable to criticism?
+It is important to be able to distinguish between a philosophy of this kind, and a philosophy that is presented to you as ideal.
+When a philosophy is presented as supreme above other philosophies, it is highly advised to be critical, or else you may be vulnerable to being brainwashed, deceived, and manipulated.